Choice Neighborhoods Education Navigator

 - Make child-specific case notes that summarize conversations with parents, school contacts, and student, with a focus on progress toward identified goals.

 - Connect families to community resources that support student’s connectedness to school, attendance, positive behaviors and academic performance, including out-of-school time opportunities, mental health services, basic needs assistance and other resources.
 This work will be conducted in close collaboration with Choice Neighborhoods case managers.

 - Develop and execute a strategy to identify students’ need for special services in school, including, but not limited to IEPs and 504 plans.

 - Use a trauma-informed approach to the work of parent and student engagement.
 Become knowledgeable about mental health and other community resources that support success of students who have experienced trauma in their lives.

 - Build a parent educational resource network by collaborating with community-based organizations who focus on education and national promising practices to empower families and remove barriers to educational progress for school-aged children.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily and be physically present in the office.
 The requirements listed are representative of the basic knowledge, skills, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Leading Change: This leader aligns his or her work to the strategies of UWGKC; understands external trends and prepares the organization accordingly; is seen as a change champion; is innovative; is seen as a thought leader in his/her respective functional scope of work.
+This leader aligns his or her work to the strategies of UWGKC; understands external trends and prepares the organization accordingly; is seen as a change champion; is innovative; and is seen as a thought leader in his or her respective functional scope of work.